 Some cases resolve spontaneously but others need releasing either by manipulation of the joint under anaesthetic or by using the keyhole technique to release the restriction.

 Wear of the cartilage lining of the ball and socket joint of the shoulder is less common than the hip.
 Shoulder replacements have become much more reliable in the last ten years.
-I now perform at least 50 shoulder joint replacements each year.
+I now perform at least 60 shoulder joint replacements each year.
 These operations provide reliable relief of pain and improvements in movement.
+I perform standard anatomic shoulder replacement as well as reverse geometry shoulder replacement.

 Pain in this joint is usually felt on the top surface of the shoulder and may result from arthritis or injury.
 Treatment of pain is often successful with a cortisone injection.
 If this does not help then shaving out the joint using the telescope can be performed and is often combined with a subacromial decompression.